rickyHong/Vocab-Expansion-LLAMA-Wiki/Pretraining-Script.md

     --torch_dtype float16 \
     --gradient_checkpointing \
     --ddp_find_unused_parameters False
 ```

 The meanings of most arguments are self-evident.
 Here are explanations for some of the arguments:

 * `--model_name_or_path`: Directory that stores the original LLaMA model in HuggingFace format
-* `--tokenizer_name_or_path`: Directory that stores the Chinese-LLaMA tokenizer
+* `--tokenizer_name_or_path`: Directory that stores the Chinese-LLaMA tokenizer (⚠️ **Make sure that you are passing Chinese LLaMA tokenizer, not Alpaca, where they are not identical)**
 * `dataset_dir`: Directory of the pre-training data, which can contain multiple plain text files whose filenames end with `txt`
 * `data_cache_dir`: Directory that stores data cache files

-The hyperparameters listed here (especially the learning rate and parameters related to the total batch size) are for reference only.
+The hyperparameters listed here, especially the learning rate and parameters related to the total batch size, are for reference only.
 Please feel free to adjust them based your training data and hardware conditions.

-VRAM-saving tips:
+### VRAM-saving tips

 * If the VRAM is insufficient, you can remove `--modules_to_save ${modules_to_save} \` from the script.
 This will exclude training for embed_tokens and lm_head (which have large parameters) and only train the LoRA parameters, thus saving memory (It is suggested to experiment based on Chinese-LLaMA instead of excluding the training of embed_tokens and lm_head from the pre-training stage).
 * If errors occur in the program after executing the previous step, please remove `--gradient_checkpointing \` and try again.

+### Multi-node and multi-GPU training

 To launch with multi-node and multi-GPU:

 ```bash
 torchrun \
   --nnodes ${num_nodes} \